bredelings/BAli-Phy/TODO/MachineImprovements.md

 ## Don't allocate case objects

+NOTE: So GHC would actually allocate if `E` returns new constructor in
+      `case E of z alts`.
+However, I think GHC would _not_ allocate for `case a!i of z {alts}`, because `a!i` always returns a pointer.

+QUESTION: if `E` returns a new constructor, but `z` is unreferenced then it seems there is no value in allocating.
+What would GHC do?
+How about if `E` is immedately `case`-d in the alts, and otherwise unused?

 `case (op E1 E2 E3)` of alts should not allocate a separate reg for the op, although it _should_ allocate separate regs if E1, E2, and E3 are separate expressions.